Azure/Mission-Critical-Online/docs/README.md

 ## Documentation Conventions

-- Overarching topics concerning the AlwaysOn architecture, design principles, design decisions, and cross-component integration are documented as separate markdown documents within the `/docs/` folder.
+- Overarching topics concerning the Azure Mission-Critical architecture, design principles, design decisions, and cross-component integration are documented as separate markdown documents within the `/docs/` folder.

-- Each source code component for the reference implementation has it's own `README.md` file which explains how that particular component works, how it is supposed to be used, and how it may interact with other aspects of the AlwaysOn solution.
+- Each source code component for the reference implementation has it's own `README.md` file which explains how that particular component works, how it is supposed to be used, and how it may interact with other aspects of the Azure Mission-Critical solution.
   - Within the `main` branch, each `README.md` file must accurately represent the state of the associated component which will serve as a core aspect of PR reviews.
 Any modifications to source components must therefore be reflected in the documentation as well.